|

 Michigan

-(Great Lakes) Upper Peninsula.
+(Great Lakes), USA Upper Peninsula.

 Shipwrecks in the underwater preserves of the UP.